-As I explain on the page about Time Management & Measuring Time Efficiency, how you divide your time between riding, sleeping and doing other tasks is at least as important as your cycling speed in bikepacking races when the clock never stops.
-Time management should be a major focus of long-distance and multi-day training rides because time management skills and efficiency can be improved with practice.
+As I explain on the Time Management & Measuring Time Efficiency in Bikepacking Races page, how you divide your time between riding, sleeping and doing other tasks is at least as important as your cycling speed in bikepacking races when the clock never stops.
+Time management should be a major focus of Multi-Day Training Rides for Bikepacking Races because time management skills and efficiency can be improved with practice.

 After a ride, you should analyze what time management strategies worked, didn’t work, and try to understand how certain decisions affected other aspects.
 I recently took another look at my ride data from the 2016 Transcontinental Race to understand exactly how I spent my time during the race and where I could improve.
 I had kept some notes about sleeping times and the data from my Garmin computer contained the rest of the information I needed (with the aid of the analysis tools at VeloViewer.com to identify when and for how long my breaks were during each day’s ride).